NixOS/nix/src/nix/flake.md

   and `flake-registry`) are allowed to be set without confirmation so long as `accept-flake-config` is not set in the global configuration.

+  `nixConfig` may contain a `perSystem` attribute, wherein one can specify different nix configurations for each system identifier.

+  `nixConfig` values override global settings, but `perSystem` settings are merged with those specified at the top level of `nixConfig`.

 ## Flake inputs

 The attribute `inputs` specifies the dependencies of a flake, as an